-As part of the Company's overall risk management practices, the Company enters into financial derivatives, which include interest rate swaps designed as cash flow hedges to hedge the LIBOR-based, floating interest rate on its debt.
+As part of the Company's overall risk management practices, the Company enters into financial derivatives to manage its financial exposures to foreign currency exchange rates and interest rates.

 The Company records all derivatives on the consolidated balance sheets at fair value.
 The accounting for changes in the fair value of derivatives depends on the intended use of the derivative, whether the Company has elected to designate a derivative in a hedging relationship and apply hedge accounting, and whether the hedging relationship has satisfied the criteria necessary to apply hedge accounting.
+A qualitative assessment of hedge effectiveness is performed on a quarterly basis, unless facts and circumstances indicate the hedge may no longer be highly effective.
+The changes in fair value for all trades that are not designated for hedge accounting are recognized in current period earnings.
+The Company does not offset fair value amounts recognized for derivative instruments in its consolidated balance sheets for presentation purposes.